 From the joint down to the toes the legs are pretty much straight.
 Draw that part of the front leg with two parallel lines and show part of the back leg with just one line.

 Generally birds have three toes on the front of the leg and one on the back.
-In this case the far front toe on each leg will be hidden behind the other toes so you can only show two per leg.
+In this case the far forward facing toe on each leg will be hidden behind the other toes so you can only show two per leg.

 Step 4 – Eye & Details